-- Support of 64-bit file size to handle data or files that are larger than 2GB.
+- Support 64-bit file size to handle data or files larger than 2GB.

 - High-level authentication is supported.

-2. NFSv4: version 4 includes high-performance enhancements, high-level security to the files.
-It also provides protocol support for cluster deployments to access the files among different servers parallelly.
+2. NFSv4: version 4 includes high-performance enhancements and high-level file security.
+It also provides protocol support for cluster deployments to parallel access the files among different servers.
 Some of the key features of NFSv4 are:

-- It integrates the number of protocols like NFS, NLM, NSM together into a single protocol to access files across the firewalls.
+- It integrates a number of protocols like NFS, NLM, and NSM into a single protocol to access files across the firewalls.